max-jayee/max-jayee.github.io/etc/rust.md

 - `&`: indicates that this argument is a reference.
 - multi line: one long line is difficult to read, so it’s best to divide it.
 It’s often wise to introduce a newline and other whitespace to help break up long lines when you call a method with the .method_name() syntax.
 - `Result`: enumeration, Result’s variants are Ok and Err.
 The Ok variant indicates the operation was successful, and inside Ok is the successfully generated value.
 The Err variant means the operation failed, and Err contains information about how or why the operation failed.
   An instance of Result has an expect method that you can call.
 If this instance of Result is an Err value, expect will cause the program to crash and display the message that you passed as an argument to expect.
 - `{}`: placeholder.

 - crate is a collection of Rust source code files.
+- `^x.y.z`: means any version that is at least `x.y.z` but below `x.y+1.0`.
+- `Shadowing`: lets us reuse the `guess` variable name rather than forcing us to create two unique variables, such as `guess_str` and `guess`.
+- `_`: means catch all value.
 -